luiscruzga/wabot/README.md

 ## Documentation

-You can found all documentation here [Documentation](https://luiscruzga.github.io/wabot/)
+You can find all documentation here [Documentation](https://luiscruzga.github.io/wabot/)

 ## Supported features